A QUESTION OF LIFE, RELIGION,

 Q. How is that?

-A. Jesus's resurrection is a fact.
+A. Yah'shua's (Jesus's) resurrection is a fact.
 It was attested to by thousands of witnesses.
 He is established in the stream of history, unlike the mythical gods of Hinduism who were likely ordinary men whose images became deified over time as their adventures were told with increasing embellishment.
-Though we are not eye-witnesses, we can experience His power and presence like the first disciples, and do supernatural things without surrendering out free agency or loosing personal control...if God wills it.
+Though we are not eye-witnesses, we can experience His power and presence like the first talmidim (disciples), and do supernatural things without surrendering out free agency or loosing personal control...if Elohim (God) wills it.

-Q. What would your counsel be to those who are willing to stop "playing the game" and open the door to Jesus into their lives?
+Q. What would your counsel be to those who are willing to stop 'playing the game' and open the door to Yah'shua (Jesus) into their lives?

-A. Write in to the New Covenant Church of God for some literature, call for one of our ministers, or find a Bible-believing Church.
-We suggest, if you have no Christian background, that you start with our pamphlet, Come Follow Me: The Challenge of Jesus Christ (PAM-021) or How Do I Become a New Covenant Christian?
-Get into action.
-Invite Jesus into your lives, study His Word, and get stuck into a local fellowship.
+A. Write in to NCAY for some literature or a copy of our website on DVD, contact one of our ministers, join one of our online discussion groups, or find a Bible-believing Assembly (Church).
+We suggest, if you have no Christian or Messianic background, that you start with Come Follow Me: The Challenge of Yah'shua the Messiah (Jesus Christ).
+Invite Yah'shua (Jesus) into your life, study His Davar (Word), and get stuck into a local fellowship.
 The adventure is about to begin...

 Interview given in Little Kadesh, Norway, on Friday 25 May 1994